 Recovery of Accounts Written-off.
-Income from recovery of accounts written-off is recognized when the amount is actually received.
+Income from recovery of accounts written-off is recognized when the amount previously written off is collected and actually received.

 Rent.
 Rent income is recognized using the straight-line method over the term of the lease.